Depression After Breakup: Causes, Signs & How to Get Over

 2. Denial

-During this stage of breakup depression, you set your grief aside and avoid painful emotions instead of putting all of your energy into the belief that the relationship can be saved.
+During this stage of breakup depression, you set your grief aside and avoid painful emotions instead of putting all your energy into believing that the relationship can be saved.
 You simply cannot accept that the relationship has ended.

 3. Bargaining

-Bargaining is a distraction from the pain of breakup depression.
+Bargaining is a distraction from the pain of post-breakup depression.

 4. Relapse